significa/1password-secrets/README.md

 with `repo:<owner>/<repo>` or `local:<dir-basename>` in its name. `repo` is used when within a valid git repository with remote "origin" set.

+The remote name can be changed with the `--remote` switch if you use a different remote (e.g. `upstream`)

 By default it syncs to `./.env` file, this can overridden with a `file_name` field in 1password containing the desired relative file path.